Yellow stork logo. Child Bike Seat, Baby Bicycle Seat.

 Rear child bike seat

-Most rear bicycle seats feature:
+Most rear bicycle

 * Reclining back